SidTheSloth12/second-brain/README.md

 ## The Goal

 The basic idea: one place for everything: notes, tasks, journal, calendar.
 Wired together so your thinking actually connects.
-No more switching between five apps and losing the thread.
-No more tutorial projects that never ship.
+Eliminates the need to switch between five apps.
 Real, usable and most importantly, *yours*.

 ---